sendgrid/sendgrid-nodejs/README.md

     console.log(response.headers);
   })
   .catch(error => {
-    //error is an instance of SendGridError
+    // error is an instance of SendGridError
-    //The full response is attached to error.response console.log(error.response.statusCode);
+    // The full response is attached to error.response console.log(error.response.statusCode);
   });

-//With callback
+// With callback
-sg.API(request, function(error, response) {
+sg.API(request, function (error, response) {
   if (error) {
     console.log('Error response received');
   }